Low MCH: Causes, Treatment & What Results Mean

 Symptoms of lead poisoning may include nausea, vomiting, diarrhea, and abdominal cramps.

-What to do: Seek immediate medical attention for evaluation and follow-up.
+How it's treated: Seek immediate medical attention for evaluation and follow-up.
 In more severe cases, chelation therapy may be needed to help remove lead from the body.

-Low MCV, low MCH, and high RDW
+Understanding combined MCV, MCH, and RDW results

 How to know if MCH is low